QuietNoize/Simple-SO-Static-Access-for-Unity/README.md

 ```
 This keeps the editor compatible with the generation pipeline.

----

 # Generation settings
 `StaticDataCodegenSettings` contains the settings used during generation.
-## `IsAutoSaved`
-Controls whether generated code is saved automatically.
+- **IsAutoSaved:** Controls whether generated code is saved automatically.
-## `WrapperCodePath`
-Defines the output folder for generated code.
+- **WrapperCodePath:** Defines the output folder for generated code.
 If the value is empty, the generated file is placed next to the source asset.
-## `WrapperClassName`
-Defines the name of the generated static class.
+- **WrapperClassName:** Defines the name of the generated static class.
-This field is required.
-If it is empty, generation stops with an error.
-## `WrapperCodeNamespace`
-Defines the namespace used in generated code.
+- **WrapperCodeNamespace:** Defines the namespace used in generated code.

----

 # Supported types
 The generator supports: